Royal Netherlands Army: Afghanistan

 Between 2001 and 2003, a reinforced army company was deployed to Afghanistan to provide support in maintaining public order, and providing security in and around the capital Kabul.
 In addition, military assistance was provided to the Afghan National Army and to local security troops.
 The troops were deployed under the command of NATO's International Security Assistance Force mission.

 Dutch army forces searching a quala in Uruzgan, Afghanistan in 2009.

 Between 2006 and 2010, the Netherlands deployed personnel to southern Afghanistan.
-Together with the Australian armed forces, Dutch forces were assigned the province of Uruzgan as their area of operations.
+Together with the Australian Defence Force, Dutch forces were assigned the province of Uruzgan as their area of operations.
 In mid-2006, Dutch special forces of the Korps Commandotroepen as part of the Deployment Task Force successfully deployed to Tarin Kowt to lay the ground for the increasing numbers of engineers who were due to build a base there.
 By August 2006 the Netherlands had deployed the majority of 1,400 troops to Uruzgan province in southern Afghanistan at Multi National Base Tarin Kot (Kamp Holland) in Tarin Kowt (1,200) and Kamp Hadrian in Deh Rahwod (200).
 PzH 2000 self-propelled artillery pieces were deployed and used in combat for the first time.
 The Dutch forces operated under the command of the ISAF Task Force Uruzgan and were involved in some of the more intensive combat operations in southern Afghanistan, including Operation Medusa and the Battle of Chora.
 On 18 April 2008, the second day of his command, the son of the Commander of the Royal Netherlands Army Lieutenant-general Peter van Uhm, Lieutenant Dennis van Uhm, was one of two servicemen killed by a road side explosion.
 As of 1 September 2008, the Netherlands had a total of 1,770 troops in Afghanistan excluding special forces troops.
 In total, 25 Dutch servicemen were killed in action during the deployment.
 All Dutch troops were withdrawn from Afghanistan by August 2010.

 Since 2015, 160 Dutch troops from the Korps Commandotroepen (rotated with NLMARSOF) and multiple support elements are deployed to the Afghan city of Mazar-e-Sharif as part of NATO's Resolute Support Mission.
 Dutch troops co-operate with personnel of the German Kommando Spezialkräfte as part of the German-Dutch lead Special Operations Advisory Team (SOAT).
 The SOAT provides advice and assistance during operations to an Afghan police tactical unit, the Afghan Territorial Force-888 (ATF-888).
 The SOAT has been granted authority to deploy in the entirety of Afghanistan.